 Online transactions are more likely than in-person transactions to be fraudulent, especially since the introduction of EMV (aka “chip”) cards, which greatly improves the security of in-person (aka “card-present”) transactions.

 Certain industries are also more susceptible to chargebacks than others.
 Some, like firearm dealerships and adult services, have increased risk because the laws – and therefore financial rules – governing how they operate may vary from state to state.

 How Can You Avoid Chargebacks?

-Make sure the consumer acknowledges the policy at the time of the transaction, or they can deny being aware of it.
+Make sure the consumer acknowledges the policy at the time of the transaction so they can’t deny being aware of it.
 Do this by having the customer sign an agreement in person or check a box acknowledging the policy online at checkout.
-If you print the policy on your receipt; make sure to save a signed copy for documentation.
+If you print the policy on your receipt, make sure to save a signed copy for documentation.

-You should have customers verify the billing and shipping addresses are the same.
-As the seller it is very difficult to dispute a chargeback if you shipped merchandise to an address different from the one it is billed to.
+You should have customers verify that the billing and shipping addresses are the same.
+As the seller, it is very difficult to dispute a chargeback if you shipped merchandise to an address different from the one it is billed to.

 While it’s not always possible to spot a risky transaction when it happens, you should pay attention to certain types of transactions or consumer behaviors considered red flags.